The subject lead for English at Darwen St James is Mrs Gonzalez.

 Darwen St James' believes that reading is central to a child’s understanding of the school curriculum and is of vital importance in life.
 Fluent readers can access a full range of life experiences and can enjoy an amazing breadth of genres and writers.

 At Darwen St James', we aim to develop a love and appreciation of reading which will stay with children for life.
 We hope to achieve this through careful planning and teaching using up-to-date strategies.
-We aim to use quality reading materials and resources within English lessons and Guided Reading sessions and to provide a breadth and range of reading material across school.
+We aim to use quality reading materials and resources within English lessons and Book Talk sessions and to provide a breadth and range of reading material across school.

 It is our aim to allow children the opportunity: